HaeunM/TADA-RD/README.md

 - **TADA-CC**
 - **TADA-RD**

-The pipeline integrates published family-based PTV counts, simulated or user-provided case–control variant data, and probabilistic inference of mutation origin.
+The pipeline integrates family-based PTV counts, simulated or user-provided case–control variant data and its probabilistic inference of mutation origin (de novo or inherited).
 It is designed to demonstrate how **TADA-RD** improves discovery power while remaining compatible with standard TADA analyses.

 ------